Factsheet 17: Discrimination |

 Under the Anti-Discrimination Act 1977, an act is not unlawful:

-It is not unlawful to discriminate if the accommodation is designed to meet the needs of particular groups (e.g. women, older persons, youth).
+It may not be unlawful to discriminate if the accommodation is designed to meet the needs of particular groups (e.g. women, older persons, youth) – we recommend you get advice on your specific situation.

-You have 6 months to make a complaint to the ADB and 12 months to make a complaint to AHRC.
+You have 12 months from the date of the unlawful discrimination to make a complaint to the ADB and 6 months to make a complaint to AHRC.
 Contact the ADB or AHRC for up-to-date advice about how to make a complaint and the time it will take to sort it out.
+Do not delay.

 ADB staff can help to put your complaint in writing.
 The ADB can also deal with complaints urgently, if necessary.